SQL Server database mail is a critical component of good communication.

 @sequence_number = 1;

-How to Send a Email using SQL Server Database Mail
+How to Send an Email using SQL Server Database Mail

 EXEC msdb.dbo.sp_send_dbmail